The Aloes Wild Coast Lodge

 We prefer that nothing be removed off site from Lodge for picnics and or other use while enjoying your holiday, but should you do so, please return them in same condition.

-there are two choices, but I would suggest this one.
+Boat and trailer parking and launching - there are two choices, but I would suggest this one.
 Codesa Farm (Mngazana River Lodge) .
 It’s literally on your route to the Lodge, you pass right by it, and the launch site is also just down from that location to the river, about 300 to 400 meters.

 The lady at reception, informed me that a boat and trailer is R80 rands a day, and a trailer is only R20 rands per day.
 Therefore, I suggest that you drop the boats there for the afternoon and or night when on route here, and collect them for the launch the following day, then return trailers to Codesa for secure parking for your stay.
 It will save you a lot of hassles and towing.
 The Codesa Farm, (Mngazana River Lodge) contact number is 047 0501046.
 Just pop in at reception, and they’ll help you ok.
 I’ll send a pin location at their entrance, so you can see its positioning is literally on the same road as what you’re coming in on. https://maps.app.goo.gl/Cf5F9D25HPyWG7uL8